RSurya99/RSurya99/README.md

 ## Hi there 👋

-My Name is Rafli Surya Pratama, 17 y.o, I'm a fullstack developer from Bandung, Indonesia.
+My Name is Rafli Surya Pratama, 17 y.o, I'm from Bandung, Indonesia.
+Currently studying at STMIK "AMIKBANDUNG".

 ## Current Activity

-- 🔭 I’m currently working in personal project (it's a private repo so you can't see it)
+- 🔭 I’m currently working on my personal project (it's a private repo so you can't see it).

-- 🌱 I’m currently learning **Vue js**
+- 🌱 I’m currently learning **Vue js**.

-- 💬 Ask me about anything, I will help you as best as I can
+- 💬 Ask me about anything, I will help you as best as I can.

-- 📫 How to reach me **rafli.rfsp@gmail.com**
+- 📫 How to reach me **rafli.rfsp@gmail.com**.

 ## My Github Stats